How To Start Your Own Tattoo Shop

 Most customers are charged a per-hour rate.
 Other projects can be charged at a flat rate.
 The hourly rates for the average tattoo artist range between $80 and $350.
 The more experience an artist has, the more of a name they can make for themselves, and the more money they can charge for their services.

 Remember, what you can charge is also determined by your local area.
-Certain parts of the U.S. can charge more than others, so be sure you know what is considered competitive in your local area – this can usually be done with a little market research.
+Certain parts of the U.S. can charge more than others, therefore, be sure you know what is considered competitive in your local area – this can usually be done with a little market research.

 Learn the Tattoo Art Form and Industry